Liviobo/pinteresting/README.md

 # Pinteresting

-This is my first web application in ruby on rails with the help of One Month course by Mattan Griffel
+This is my first web application in ruby on rails with the help of [*One Month Rails*](http://onemonthrails.com) course.

-Modifica del file readme per fare un po di allenamento.
+by Livio Bojonca